SFMOMA’s Travel Program is sponsored by United Airlines, the museum’s official partner in extraordinary experiences.

 Friday, March 29, 2019

-A short morning walk around the moat of the Imperial Palace, arriving at Tokyo’s premier modern art museum, and a dive into digital art-tech collective teamLab’s permanent exhibition, Borderless.
+A short morning walk around the moat of the Imperial Palace, arriving at Tokyo’s premier modern art museum.
+A light Japanese lunch at a beautiful restaurant in Ginza and a short gallery walk.
+A visit to the Lieko Shiga exhibition at the photography museum with the artist.

 Dinner by the wonderful Chef Shinobu Namae at his Michelin-awarded restaurant, L’Effervescence.